 SheBuysTravel Tip: When packing for children, I like to roll shirts, shorts and undies all in one, secured by a rubber band.
 It helps younger ones dress faster in the morning so you can get to the Magic Kingdom before rope drop!

 Summer Extras to Pack

-Orlando gets HOT in the summertime which lasts for a long time.
+Orlando gets HOT in the summertime.
 But that’s no reason to stay home from Disney World!
 Instead, we beat the heat with misting fans that keep everyone cool while we’re waiting in ride lines.

 We also like cooling towels.
 Just rinse them in cool water and lay them across the back of your neck.
 It’s amazing how quickly that cools down even the crankiest overheated kid.